korynewton/Sprint-Challenge-React-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the differences between `client-side routing` and `server-side routing`.

+Server-side routing is when the server is requested for data upon every change in the URL.
+Client-side routing is routing that takes place after an initial download of the website data and is handled declaritively by the javascript code based on where the user is navigating.
+A pro to server side routing is that since it was used exclusively for web develpment in the past, SEO scoring is primarlity based on this type of development.
+Another pro is that the user is only downloading the data that they need for every page, nothing more or less.
+On the other hand, client side routing involves downloading the entire webpage upfront which makes for a slow initial load, but lightning navigation between pages after that.
+This can make for an amazing and seemless user experience with no refreshing happening between pages.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+C - POST
+R - GET
+U - PUT
+D - DELETE

-- [ ] Mention three tools we can use to make AJAX requests.
+- [ ] Mention three tools we can use to make AJAX requests. axios, native javascript(fetch, then, catch), built in HTTP request tools(POST,PUT,GET)

 ## Project Set Up